-NOTE: If you gang speakers and/or headset volumes, you may see a split volume bar if the front and rear have different volumes with ganging is enabled.
-The front speaker or headset is the top portion of the bar, while the bottom portion of the bar is the rear speaker or headset volume.
+NOTE: If you gang speakers and/or headset volumes, you may see a split volume bar if the left and right have different volumes with ganging is enabled.
+The front speaker or left headset is the top portion of the bar, while the bottom portion of the bar is the rear speaker or right headset volume.

-To define how the Main Volume shaft encoder controls the volume for the front and rear channels, do the following:
+To define how the Main Volume shaft encoder controls the volume for the left and right headset speakers, do the following:

 - 1. Starting at the Audio Options|Headset Spkr menu, select Volume Control. - 2.
-Press the SEL button.

-Ganged and Individual appear in the panel display.

-- 3. Using the left or right arrow buttons, select Ganged or Individual. - 4.
+Press the SEL button. - Ganged and Individual appear in the panel display. - 3.
+Using the left or right arrow buttons, select Ganged or Individual. - 4.
 Press the SEL button.